florisvb/multi_tracker/README.md

 Overview
 ============

-Parameters - examples are found in the /demo folder
+Parameters
 ------------

+(examples are found in the /demo folder)

 camera_parameters.yaml: specifies key camera parameters, such as framerate, exposure time, etc. These parameter names may be camera brand dependent.
 The camera parameters can also be specified by running *rosrun rqt_reconfigure rqt_reconfigure*